Common loon: Description

 Adult non-breeding plumage is brownish with a dark neck and head marked with dark grey-brown.
 The eyes are surrounded with white, and the eyelids are pale.
 The bill is mostly pale grey, with a dark culmen and tip, but in early spring the tip may turn whitish.
 The underparts, lower face, chin, and throat are also whitish.
-The foreneck is whitish, usually forming wedge-shaped notch in dark neck-sides, and may sometimes reveal a shadowy trace of the neck ring or a pale collar.
+The foreneck is whitish, usually forming a wedge-shaped notch in dark neck-sides, and may sometimes reveal a shadowy trace of the neck ring or a pale collar.
 It has dark brownish grey upperparts with an unclear pattern of squares on the shoulders and some wing coverts spotted with white, which are usually concealed while swimming.
 The male and the female have similar appearances, although they exhibit sexual dimorphism in their physical dimensions with the male larger and significantly heavier than the female.

 The heavy dagger-like bill is evenly tapered and greyish, sometimes having a black tip.
 The bill colour and angle distinguish this species from the yellow-billed loon.
 The neck is short and thick.
 The common loon swims very low in the water, with sometimes only its head held above and horizontal to the surface.
 It must run across the water surface to get in flight.
 During flight, its head is slightly lower than its body, with its feet trailing behind.
 It has a skeletal structure made up of a number of solid bones (this is usual for the Gaviiformes and penguins but unlike most flying birds which have bones with extensive pneumatization, hollow and filled with air to make the skeleton lighter), which adds weight but helps in diving.